meltingmettle/MerlinsCrystalBall/note to students.md

 Good luck!
 Enroll in CSM!
 Let me know if you have any questions!
 Super proud of you guys and looking forward to the next semester! :)

-If you want to complain about the bad architecture, go ahead.
-I changed the framework several times in the design so it's a tad messier than I anticipated. :P